Prickly Pear Cocktail with Bourbon

 Thankfully, bourbon doesn’t go bad.
 (I would seriously cry if it did!!)
 After you open the bottle, if it takes you a long time to drink it, you will eventually see that it begins to evaporate.
 The flavor will remain the same, so you don’t have to try to drink the bottle within a certain time limit.

 If you haven’t tried prickly pear, now is a great time to start!
-Prickly pear tastes very similar to a melon, not like a pear-like you would think.
+Prickly pear tastes very similar to a mild watermelon with maybe a hint of citrus, not like a pear, as you would think.
 It does have a very subtle natural sweetness to it.
-You might be surprised to know that prickly pear also has fiber and antioxidants!

 Email This Recipe To Me!